jsmootiv/jsmootiv.github.io/_drafts/asymmetry.md

   - ethereum
 ---

-The other day I talked about how USDT has become a bit [untethered]({% link _posts/2017-04-22-untethered.md %}) and how you could technically take advantage of this market inefficiency to make a 7% profit.
+The other day I wrote about how USDT has become somewhat [untethered]({% link _posts/2017-04-22-untethered.md %}) from the US dollar and how you could technically take advantage of this market inefficiency to make a 7% profit.

 On paper this seems like a good idea.
+But is it really?

+- Volatility

+- Risk Adjusted volatility
+- CAPM

 Why fight the market when you can delegate to it?